hevji/VeloClient/README.md

 ## The sad part ;(

-Right now enabled things that enable or inject javascript (like userscripts adblocker etc) will make it so krunker doesnt load, im working on it!
+Right now enabling things that enable or inject javascript (like userscripts adblocker etc) will make it so krunker doesnt load, im working on it!

 > stay tuned!